weliem/blessed-android/README.md

 ## Turning notifications on/off

 BLESSED provides a convenience method `setNotify` to turn notifications on or off.
-It will perform all the necessary operators like writing to the Client Characteristic Configuration descriptor for you.
+It will perform all the necessary operations like writing to the Client Characteristic Configuration descriptor for you.
 So all you need to do is:

 ```java
 // See if this peripheral has the Current Time service